 Enjoy 100-year-old gourmet food in a historic shopping street

-After seeing the Kyu-Shiba Rikyu Gardens, let's head in the direction of Tokyo Tower.
-The Hamamatsucho Station area has been an office district for a long time, so during the daytime on weekdays, there is a busy atmosphere full of business people and tourists.
-As a result, there are many gourmet spots to satisfy the stomachs of working people.
-For example, the "Shiba Shinmei Shopping Street" on the right after crossing the first intersection is another neighborhood with many popular restaurants.
+After looking at the former Shiba Rikyu Garden, let's head in the direction of Tokyo Tower.
+The area around Hamamatsucho Station has been an office district for a long time, so during the day on weekdays, there is a quiet atmosphere where business people and tourists mix.
+Therefore, there are many gourmet spots that satisfy the stomachs of workers.
+For example, across the first intersection, the Shibajinmei Shopping Street on the right is also a neighborhood where popular restaurants gather.

-Among them, if you are looking for a traditional Japanese gourmet dish, we recommend the soba noodles available at "Shiba Daimon Sarashina Nunoya," which was established in 1791.
-The nihachi-soba, made with 80% buckwheat flour and 20% wheat flour, is a "taste of Edo" that has been loved for over 200 years.
-For something sweet, we recommend the Enoshima monaka available at "Shiba Shinmei Eitaro," which was established in 1885.
-The shell-shaped monaka (Japanese confectionery made by sandwiching red bean paste between two pieces of rice cake skin) is very cute-looking.
-Why not enjoy the taste of Edo craftsmanship?
+If you are looking for traditional gourmet food in Japan, we recommend the soba noodles that you can enjoy at Shibadaimon Sarashina Fuya, which was founded in 1791.
+28 soba noodles, which are made with a ratio of 80% soba flour and 20% wheat flour, are the "taste of Edo" that has been loved for more than 200 years.
+On the other hand, if you want to eat sweets, we recommend Enoshima Naka, which can be bought at Shiba Shinmei Eitaka, which was founded in 1885.
+The shell-shaped midaka (a Japanese confectionery made from mochi with bean paste sandwiched between the skins) is also attractive for its miniature cuteness.
+Please enjoy the taste of Edo's craftsmanship.

 Shiba Daimon Sarashina Fukiya